 - Heavy Cream: This is used to add some whipped texture to the frosting.
 Feel free to use an equal amount of milk of your choice.

 - Powdered Sugar: I like using Wholesome Organic powdered sugar.
 If you need a lower sugar powdered sugar alternative, I recommend Swerve or Lakanto.

-Birthday Cake Cookies with Cake Mix: You will need a 15.25 oz. white, vanilla or yellow box cake mix, ½ cup (113 g) softened butter, 2 eggs, 1 tsp (5 ml) vanilla extract and 3 - 4 tbsp rainbow sprinkles.
+Birthday Cake Cookies with Cake Mix: You will need a 15.25 oz. white, vanilla or yellow box cake mix, ½ cup (113 g) softened butter, 2 eggs, 1 teaspoon (5 ml) vanilla extract and 3 - 4 tablespoon rainbow sprinkles.
 Mix the cake mix, butter, eggs and vanilla together until well combined.
 Fold in the sprinkles.
 Scoop the cookies (about 2 tbsp) using a medium cookie scoop onto a lined baking sheet and bake at 350 F (177 C) for 11- 13 minutes.